Highlights of the Program

 National Research Council Canada

-• Showcasing NRC’s expertise in hydrogen materials compatibility, catalyst innovation, and component design
+• NRC’s expertise in hydrogen materials compatibility, catalyst innovation, and component design

-• Advancing solar-driven and AEM/PEM electrolysis, with emphasis on performance and interfaces
+• Solar-driven and AEM/PEM electrolysis, with a focus on performance and interfaces

 • Providing solutions for adapting existing pipelines to safely and efficiently transport hydrogen